 A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Lares Municipio.
-The closest Wild and Scenic River segment is located 375,588 feet (71 miles) from the project site.
-The project is in compliance with this section.
+The closest Wild and Scenic River segment is located 369,273 ft (70 miles) from the project site.
 No further evaluation is required.
 The project is in compliance with the Wild and Scenic Rivers Act.

-Are formal comp oliance steps or mitigation required?
+Are formal compliance steps or mitigation required

 ☐ Yes

 ⊠ No